malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Finally, I argue that our disgruntlement with such an explanation is not an _explanatory gap_ [citation], but an _intuitional gap_.
 Nagal famously pointed out that we have no conception of and no way of developing a conception of what it is like to be anything other than ourselves [citation]  [is the 'no way of developing a conception' reference due to 'The Harder Problem of Consciousness'?].
 But that does not stop us making assumptions about what should and should not experience subjective experience.
 It took us a very long time to accept that animals could have any form of consciousness and subjective experience, and likely many still deny that outcome [details, citations].
 If we have no way to conceive of the experience held by an animal, why should we be so adamant about its properties?
 The answer simply is our deluded intuition.
 Our brains excel at finding patterns and extrapolating from them.
 This works well when the physical environment around us is there to provide an error signal.
 But when no error signal is available, we are prone to delusion.
 Our minds create such a strong sense of self vs other by keying that information into every sensory signal that we ever receive, so that our senses seem to take on an extra quality of realness, of subjectiveness, of _qualia_ [citation].
 That seeming extra quality is further processed by the same system that produced it, reinforcing the delusion that the qualia is something extra, beyond mere sensory information.
 And thus we are deluded into the intuition that subjective experience is somehow more than can be produced by mere computational processing.

-# I.2 Background - Theories of Consciousness
+# I.3 Background - Theories of Consciousness
-What is consciousness?
-This a question that has been considered for a long time.
-When Chalmers now famously re-phrased it as the "hard problem of consciousness", he went so far as to claim that no currently known mechanism can produce the phenomenon of subjective experience.

-_todo later: extend out as suitable intro for someone totally new to the question._

 Many theories exist about the nature of consciousness.
 A summary of such theories will be given here.

+_todo later: extend out as suitable intro for someone totally new to the question._

 To provide some uniformity, the explanatory framework of a stack of theoretical layers is used, illustrated in the following diagram.
 Here, the physical biology of the brain is viewed as a substrate that might potentially be replaced or emulated via some other substrate (eg: silicon neurons).
 Built upon that substrate are many non-conscious processes.
 Either directly from the underlying substrate, or as a result of the non-conscious processes, some mental states are associated with subjective experience.
 The blue boxes represent potential layers involved in that subjective experience.
 For example, some non-conscious processes may produce representations that are associated with subjective experience.
 Such representations may or may not require specific functional structures in order to lead to subjective experience.
 Additionally, even with appropriate functional structures, something extra special may or may not be needed in order for those representations to be associated with subjective experience.

 ![theory layers](files/A-coherent-theory-v1-theory-layers.drawio.png)